 Summer (December – February)

-Average daily temperatures range from daytime 26C-29C, some days can reach to 38 degrees and nights range from 12C-14C.
-Grape harvest begins mid February.
+Average daily temperatures range from daytime 26C-29C, some days can reach 38 degrees and nights range from 12C-14C.
+Grape harvest begins mid-February.

 Spring (September – November)

-Average daily temperatures around 26 – 29 degrees, some days can reach to 36 degrees.
-Budbursts in early spring and fast growing vines towards the end of Spring.
+Average daily temperatures are around 26 – 29 degrees, some days can reach 36 degrees.
+Budbursts in early spring and fast-growing vines towards the end of Spring.

 Top Things to do in The Barossa Valley

-Relax and enjoy the Barossa Valley Hop on Hop off Bus Tour to visit several wineries in the Barosssa Valley.
+Relax and enjoy the Barossa Valley Hop on Hop off Bus Tour to visit several wineries in the Barossa Valley.
 The buses operate between 11 am and 4 pm.
-You have thefreedom to stay as long as you like at a winery or take an extended lunch.
+You have the freedom to stay as long as you like at a winery or take an extended lunch.

 Enjoy the best of gourmet food and wine for 90 minutes at St Hugo Winery.
 You have a choice of either a four or eight-degustation menu at either lunch or dinner.

-Visit Yalumba Wines for a 2-hour private tour of the historic buildings and unique Yalumba Cooperage and iconic cellar door with a hosted wine tasting and shared seasonal platter.
+Visit Yalumba Wines for a 2-hour Barossa Valley winery tour of the historic buildings, unique Yalumba Cooperage and iconic cellar door with a hosted wine tasting and shared seasonal platter.